Guggenheim reorganizes sales to focus on ETFs

 “We want ...
 (ETFs) to be a bigger part of the business,” said Davidow, who is head of the new “ETF Knowledge Center,” the group of ETF specialists supporting the sales staff.

-The reorganization comes less than a year after Guggenheim Partners, which is headquartered in Chicago and New York, merged its 11 management businesses under the Guggenheim Investments name [ID:nS1E78J1YQ].
+The reorganization comes less than a year after Guggenheim Partners, which is headquartered in Chicago and New York, merged its 11 management businesses under the Guggenheim Investments name.

 Guggenheim Investments has $130 billion in assets under management, $11 billion of that in its ETFs.
 The firm has been growing its ETF business through acquisitions over the years.